xleonzhao/rdma-example/README.md

+# What's New?

+Exercised a kernel module to be the client.
+Borrowed some code from [krdma](https://github.com/snake0/krdma).

 # RDMA exmaple

 A simple RDMA server client example.
 The code contains a lot of comments.
 Here is the workflow that happens in the example: